afolkest/babyTorch/README.md

 # babyTorch
-Implementation and training of various deep learning architectures from scratch, for learning purposes
+Implementation and training of various deep learning architectures from scratch, for learning purposes.
+Currently in progress.